codyilardo/codyilardo.github.io/_posts/2022-05-31-shepherd-and-his-sheep.md

 Jesus calls his people sheep.
 Why do you think he makes that comparison?
 1. Absolute Ownership of the Sheep
-    - Sheep are completely the property and posession of the Shepherd.
+    - Sheep are completely the property and possession of the Shepherd.
 1. Absolute Dependence of the Sheep
     - Sheep would die without the water and food that the Shepherd leads them to.
 1. Absolute Vulnerability of the Sheep